 In the interest of focusing on getting you launched as quickly as possible, we haven’t focused as much on digital marketing; however, once you get your site up and running, you will want to start marketing to get more traffic.
 This is again an advantage of having an online store — you have a way to reach customers and let them know about new products that might align with their interests.
 Adding email and marketing integrations to your tech stack can help you with these pursuits.

 Customers are more likely to convert and more likely to shop with you again, when you take care of their needs and answer their questions in a timely fashion.
 Depending on the bandwidth of your team, you might not have the manpower to answer every email or phone call that comes in.
-Thus another integration to consider are those that provide customer support.
+Thus, other integrations to consider are those that provide customer support.
 This can include live chat or chatbots that can use AI technology to answer common questions and assist customers in real-time.

 As you get your site more established, you may also want to expand to other channels like social media platforms.
 These can be both a good marketing tool for advertising your products and establishing your brand, and also places to sell your products.
 Many ecommerce platforms allow you to easily integrate across social channels to better manage your inventory in one place.